Mr. and Mrs. Fish head into semi-retirement

-GORHAM, ME (NEWS CENTER) -- Wherever they go, Jeff and Deb Sandler meet children they have taught as Mr. and Mrs. Fish, The couple uses costumes and humor to teach Marine Sciences.
+GORHAM, Maine (NEWS CENTER) -- Wherever they go, Jeff and Deb Sandler meet children they have taught as Mr. and Mrs. Fish.
+The couple uses costumes and humor to teach marine sciences.
 They are extremely dynamic educators considered among the very best.

 Based out of Southern Maine Community College, they have visited 20 countries and 30 states.
-For forty years, they ran a highly successful summer program called Fish Camp.
+For 40 years, they ran a highly successful summer program called Fish Camp.

-They ran their last camp in the summer of 2017.
+They ran their last camp in summer 2017.
 However, they will continue with their visits to schools and other educational venues.

 © 2017 WCSH-TV